alicegoldfuss/oncall-handbook/recipes/simple_egg_sandwich.md

 7. Once fully cooked, place the eggs on one half of the sandwich bun.
 Top with the cheese (if not melted onto the bun) and the other half of the sandwich bun.

+8. If you're on the go, wrap the sandwich in aluminum foil or parchment paper for easy travel.

 At this point, you have a sandwich to eat as you head into work to fix the things!